 Another great source is Quizlet, it’s a flash card based website that you can create flashcards and other quizzes for studying.
 You can send quizzes you made to friends and vice versa.
 In addition, writing out a study guide, creating your own hand-written flashcards, and studying with another classmate really helps.
 You can quiz one another and explain different situations in your own perspective giving the other person a different way to view the scenario.
 If your university has an academic success center, or a tutoring center that is free use it!
 They will help you learn ways to take exams, teach you the way you take exams best, and explain the topics you’re struggling with.
 Lastly, apps such as NCLEX mastery, medical dictionary can help you study for your NCLEX and help you understand medical jargon.

 The key to passing your exams though is studying at least three days to a week in advance so that you can retain the information.
 Even if you study the material for fifteen minutes a day a week before the exam, you will be surprised as to how much you will remember.
-Overall, use your notes, grab a study buddy, use the internet and school resources to the maximum so that you can pass your more difficult classes.
+Overall, grab some research proven noise-proof headphones, use your notes, grab a study buddy, use the internet and school resources to the maximum so that you can pass your more difficult classes.